coverclock/com-diag-hazer/LOCATIONS.md

 H. P. Lovecraft was an early twentieth century writer and creator of the genre now known as "cosmic horror".
-In his fiction, Lovecraft placed R'lyeh at these coordinates in the South Pacific Ocean, about mid-way between New Zealand and Chili, not to far from Point Nemo.
+In his fiction, Lovecraft placed R'lyeh at these coordinates in the South Pacific Ocean, about mid-way between New Zealand and Chili, not far from Point Nemo.
 R'lyeh is the pre-Cambrian sunken city where his malevolent giant alien-god Cthulhu hibernates, perhaps having fled from other similar cosmic entities with which he was in conflict.
 Cthulhu sleeps, dreaming of rising and resuming his dominion over